aleshaleksey/fansys23/04-combat.md

 ___
 ### Flow of Combat

 Combat is chaotic and combatants do what they can when they can.
-However this is not tenable when we come to play games like this one as it usually devolves into a shouting match.
+However this is not a tenable approach for games like this one, as it usually devolves into some form of chaos.
 As such we use a turn-based combat system and during combat we enter something called "combat-time" where all actions take place in orderly turns.

 All characters take their turn one at a time.
 This is is a poor reflection of reality, but helps keep the game flowing smoothly.
 We can interpret this abstraction in several ways, but generally a good way of doing so is to imagine that all actions take place at the same time, but some characters start moving a split second before others.

-Combat-time starts as soon as one or both sides are capable and willing of fighting.
-It ends when there is only one side remaining that is capable and willing.
+Combat-time starts as soon as one or both sides are capable of fighting and willing.
+It ends when there is at most one side remaining that is capable and willing.
 - At the start of combat all parties make an initiative roll [(see "initiative")](02-base-rules.md#initiative).
 Entities act in order of initiative (highest to lowest).
 - Combat takes place in "rounds" (~6s) and "turns".
 Once each combatant has had a "turn", top initiative to bottom, a "round" passes.
 - Any entities that are not aware of of the other side at the start of combat, or are not aware that combat has started, are "surprised" for the duration of the first round.